williampayne23/notes/Physics/B3/Atomic Physics.md

 $$
 \beta_{nl} = \frac{\mu_0Z^4g_s\mu_b^2}{4\pi}\frac{1}{n^3a_0^3l(l+1/2)(l+1)}
 $$
-For single electron atoms (alkalis) j has twofold degenerac $j =l\pm 1/2$ so energy levels are split in two.
+For single electron atoms (alkalis) j has twofold degeneracy $j =l\pm 1/2$ so energy levels are split in two.
 ## LS-Coupling

 In these notes we assume LS-Coupling because it's super convenient and I like it.
 In LS coupling $\bold{J}= \bold{L} +\bold{S}$ which in vector model terms means that $\bold{L}$ and $\bold{S}$ couple to precess around $\bold{J}$ which makes $L,S,J,$ and $M_J$ good quantum numbers but $M_L$ and $M_S$ obviously not.